 🥣More Brazilian-Inspired Dishes

 I hope you enjoyed our Brazilian beans and rice recipe.
-If you are looking for more allergy-friendly, or Brazilian-inspired recipes, be sure to check out these below!
-My favorite has to be the dairy-free pao de queijo!
+If you are looking for more easy meal prep ready recipe be sure to check out these below!
+If you have leftover rice be sure to make the baked rice balls!

 📖 Recipe